-Emission factors were taken from the Table 3.3 of the EMEP/EEA Guidebook (EEA, 2019), using a Tier 1 methodology in line with the manure type.
-Two housing types was distinguished for Cattle liquid (slurry-based) and solid-manure-based housing.
+Emission factors were taken from Table 3.3 of the EMEP/EEA Guidebook (EEA, 2023), using a Tier 1 methodology in line with the manure type.
+Two housing types were distinguished for Cattle liquid (slurry-based) and solid-manure-based housing.
 For swine three housing types were taken into account, namely liquid (slurry-based), solid-manure-based housing and outdoor (yard).
-The characteristic manure type for each animal livestock was determined according to the Hungarian manure management system usage data, as it is outlined in Section 5.3.1.2.
+The characteristic manure type for each livestock was determined according to the Hungarian manure management system usage data, as it is outlined in Section 5.3.1.2.

-NO_x emissions from manure management decreased by 47.2% and 8.2% for the periods 1990-2021 and 2005-2021 respectively.
+$NO_x$ emissions from manure management decreased by 48.1% and 9.8% for the periods 1990-2022 and 2005-2022, respectively.
 The main reasons for this decrease are the reduction in livestock numbers, mainly poultry and pig, and the increase in the proportion of slurry-based manure management systems in dairy cattle.
-Only NO_x emissions from other cattle husbandry increased between 2005 and 2021, due to the increase in livestock.
+Only $NO_x$ emissions from other cattle husbandry increased significantly between 2005 and 2022, due to the increase in livestock.